livingdocsIO/documentation/content/guides/editor/document-creation-flow.md

 ## Goal

-With this walkthrough we show you how to define a simple Document Creation Flow.
+With this walkthrough we show you how to define a Document Creation Flow.

 ## Guide